Stripe Pro Addon

 stripe payment form example with payment element

 Once you’ve added any fields you’d like to include in the form builder, you’ll need to go to Payments » Stripe.
-In the right panel, toggle the Enable Stripe payments option to the on position.
+In the right panel, toggle the Enable one-time payments option to the on position.

 Enabling Stripe payments for a form